Reichstag Fire Decree: Effects

-In keeping with the purpose and aim of the decree the additional measures … will be directed against the Communists in the first instance, but then also against those who co-operate with the Communists and who support or encourage their criminal aims. … I would point out that any necessary measures against members or establishments of other than Communist, anarchist or Social Democratic parties can only be justified by the decree … if they serve to help the defense against such Communist activities in the widest sense.

 Within two weeks of the Reichstag Fire Decree taking effect, Reich Commissars were sent out to take over the other states; the heavy-handed repression that was occurring in Prussia quickly spread to the rest of the Reich.

 Despite the virulent rhetoric directed against the Communists, the Nazis did not formally ban the KPD right away.
 Not only did they fear a violent uprising, but they hoped the KPD's presence on the ballot would siphon off votes from the Social Democratic Party (SPD).
 However, while the KPD managed to win 81 seats, it was an open secret that the KPD deputies would never be allowed to take their seats; they were thrown in jail as quickly as the police could track them down.
 Increasingly, the courts treated KPD membership as an act of treason.
 Thus, for all intents and purposes, the KPD was banned as of 6 March, the day after the election.

-Just over three weeks after the passage of the Reichstag Fire Decree, Hitler further tightened his grasp on Germany by the passage of the Enabling Act.
-This act gave Hitler's cabinet the power to decree laws without being passed by the Reichstag—effectively giving Hitler dictatorial powers.
+Just over three weeks after the passage of the Reichstag Fire Decree, Hitler further tightened his grasp on Germany by the passage of the Enabling Act of 1933.
+This act gave Hitler's cabinet the power to decree laws without the approval of the Reichstag—effectively giving Hitler dictatorial powers.
 Leaving nothing to chance, the Nazis did not even count the arrested KPD deputies for the purposes of determining a quorum.
-They also used the provisions of the Reichstag Fire Decree to detain several SPD deputies.
-Many others fled into exile.
-All of this ensured that it would pass with over 85 percent of the deputies who were present and voting, far more than the two-thirds majority required in the constitution.
-As it turned out, the session took place in such an intimidating atmosphere that the Enabling Act would have garnered the required supermajority even if all KPD and SPD deputies had been present.
+They also used the provisions of the Reichstag Fire Decree to detain several SPD deputies while many others fled into exile.
+All of this ensured that the Enabling Act would pass with over 85 percent of the deputies who were present and voting, far more than the two-thirds majority required in the constitution.
+As it turned out, the session took place in such an atmosphere of fear and intimidation that it would have most likely had the required majority even if all KPD and SPD deputies had been present.